Building an SQL Query

 5. Joining the Selected Tables

-To add a JOIN to the SQL query, do the following:
+To add a JOIN to the SQL query, perform the following:

 • Click on the DB object column (in the below example, it is the CUSTOMER_ID, in the CUSTOMER table) and drag a line to link it to a column in another DB object (CUSTOMER_ID, in the CONTRACT table).
 This would add an INNER JOIN to the SQL query.